possession of drug paraphernalia florida

 - Rolling papers

-Defense for Drug Paraphernalia Charges
+Defense for Drug Paraphernalia Charges in FL

 Prosecutors must prove every aspect of your case beyond a reasonable doubt in order to secure a conviction.
 Typically, these charges will be accompanied with a charge of drug possession, which can either be a misdemeanor or felony based on the type of drug found, the quantity, prior convictions, and other factors.
 Possible defenses for possession of drug paraphernalia may include: